How can you assess if an adult functions emotionally more like a child?

 Psychologically strong people listen to others, listening to understand others' feelings, concerns and preferences.
 Narcissists who hear only themselves are emotionally brittle.
 It's my way or the highway.
 They operate like children who want to stay out and play even though dinner is on the table and pitch a fit rather than heed their parent's explanation that the family is eating now.
 "It's all about me; no one else counts; and if I don't get my way I'll bully you with anger or feel overwhelmed and pout."

 9. Immature defenses

 Freud coined the term defense mechanisms for ways in which individuals protect themselves and/or get what they want.
-Adults use defense mechanisms like listening to others' concerns as well as to their own and then problem-solving.
+Adults use defense mechanisms like listening to others' concerns as well as to their own.
+They then engage in collaborative problem-solving.
 These responses to difficulties signal psychological maturity.

 Children tend to regard the best defense as a strong offense.
-While that defensive strategy may work in football, attacking anyone who something different from what they want is, in life, a primitive defense mechanism.
+While that defensive strategy may work in football, attacking anyone who expresses a viewpoint different from what they want is, in life, a primitive defense mechanism.

 Another primitive defense is denial: "I didn't say that!"
 "I never did that!" when in fact they did say and do that.
 Sound child-like to you?